Cambridge in Dorchester County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans • Parks & Recreational Areas.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-World War I Memorial (within shouting distance of this marker); Distinguished Service Cross (within shouting distance of this marker); To the memory of Franklin Delano Roosevelt (within shouting distance of this marker); Long Wharf (about 300 feet away, measured in a direct line); World War II (about 400 feet away); Cambridge House B&B (about 700 feet away); The Launch Boat (about 700 feet away); Privy Station (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: World War I Memorial (within shouting distance of this marker); Distinguished Service Cross (within shouting distance of this marker); The Last Skipjack to Be Built (within shouting distance of this marker); The Waterman's Way of Life (within shouting distance of this marker); To the memory of Franklin Delano Roosevelt (within shouting distance of this marker); a different marker also named The River (about 300 feet away, measured in a direct line); World War II (about 400 feet away); Cambridge House B&B (about 700 feet away).
 Touch for a list and map of all markers in Cambridge.

 Regarding The River.
 Underground Railroad on the Choptank River